-The interviews were undertaken for an oral history project On A Shoestring : The Depression & 1930s in Manly, Mosman, Pittwater and Warringah in 2000 and 2001.
+The interviews were undertaken for an oral history project On a Shoestring: The Depression & the 1930s in Manly, Mosman, Pittwater and Warringah during 2000 and 2001.

-The curious title comes from an interview with Harley O’Reagan who as a lad would attempt to ride a billycart down one of Mosman steepest thoroughfares Awaba Street.
-Harley and his mates called this ride an attempt to “crack Awaba”.
+The curious title comes from an interview with Mosman local, Harley O’Reagan, who as a lad would attempt to ride a billycart down Awaba Street one of Mosman steepest thoroughfares.
+Harley and his mates called this ride an attempt to “Crack Awaba”.

 Cracking Awaba is available for $12.00.